Wie is de Mol? (Dutch TV series) season 23: Episode 2 - Kunstgreep

 Each candidate begins with two lives and must gather resources from the Saldanha Steel company and place them into a machine to convert into steel balls.
 Afterwards, they must balance the balls on a plate and deliver them into tubes upstairs.
 The more they fill the tubes, the more money they earn for the pot, with a maximum of €3,000.
 Throughout the challenge, an aerial drone may activate and attempt to hunt candidates down, causing them to lose lives.
 Candidates are eliminated from the challenge if they lose both lives and there is a 45-minute time limit for the assignment.

 Meanwhile, Sarah is given a task which allows her to return to the game if successfully completed.
-She must decrease the amount the candidates earn for the pot at least €1,500.
+She must decrease the amount the candidates earn for the pot at by least €1,500.
 She can do this by completing a wire loop game; the further she progresses in the game, the higher percentage she decreases the group's earnings by.
 However, each time Sarah touches the spiral, she activates a drone which temporarily hunts down the candidates and electric shocks them, making it harder for them to earn money.
 This, in turn, also makes it more difficult for her to complete her task successfully as her result depends on the money earned by the candidates.

 €1,300 was earned for the pot and Sarah did not return to the game.